-“While it may seem unusual, pressing flowers in a microwave is a perfectly safe and quick option for those looking to save time and resources,” said Palomares.
-However, he said, “Like any shortcut, there’s a slightly higher chance of this method producing mixed results when compared to the others.”
+“While it may seem unusual, pressing flowers in a microwave is a perfectly safe and quick option for those looking to save time and resources,” says Palomares.
+However, he says, “Like any shortcut, there’s a slightly higher chance of this method producing mixed results when compared to the others.”

 For this option, you’ll need two microwave-safe ceramic plates, several coffee filters, and, of course, a microwave.

 To start, layer your materials in this order: face-up plate, coffee filter, flower, coffee filter, face-up plate.
 Pop this sandwich into the microwave for one minute, then take it out, check the dryness of the flower, and replace the coffee filters with fresh ones.
 Repeat this process until the blossom is as dry as you want it to be.